 Legislative efforts at the state and federal levels are just catching up to address some of the concerns raised by this no longer nascent and instead now prevalent aspect of civil litigation across the United States.

-Several states have recently passed or are considering legislation requiring disclosure of TPLF in court cases and other reforms, and on February 5, 2025, Congressman Darrell Issa, Chairman of the House Judiciary Subcommittee on Courts, Intellectual Property, Artificial Intelligence and the Internet, Congressman Scott Fitzgerald (WI-05), and Congressman Mike Collins (GA-10) introduced HR 1109: The Litigation Transparency Act of 2025—the latest federal bill attempting to control some of the perceived abuses or distortions wrought upon the civil justice system by TPLF.
+Several states have recently passed or are considering legislation requiring disclosure of TPLF in court cases and other reforms, and on February 5, 2025, Congressman Darrell Issa (CA-48), Chairman of the House Judiciary Subcommittee on Courts, Intellectual Property, Artificial Intelligence and the Internet, Congressman Scott Fitzgerald (WI-05), and Congressman Mike Collins (GA-10) introduced HR 1109: The Litigation Transparency Act of 2025—the latest federal bill attempting to control some of the perceived abuses or distortions wrought upon the civil justice system by TPLF.

-We hope to see you there!
 If you have any questions, please contact us at [email protected].

 More on the issue. . . .